MauriJokes/splyt-tech-task/README.md

 - **Express Server**: Handles HTTP requests.
 - **`/event` Endpoint**: Accepts POST requests with driver events and validates the payload using **Joi**.
-- **In-Memory Event Storage**: Stores driver events temporarily in memory.
+- **Redis Event Storage**: Stores driver events in redis.
 - **WebSocket Server**: Allows clients to subscribe to events per driver and receive updates in real-time.
 - **Rate Limiting Middleware**: Prevents abuse of the `/event` endpoint.
 - **Simple Token Validation for WebSocket**: Ensures that only authorized clients can connect.
+- **Automated unit and integration testing**: Handles automated testing using Jest

 ---